-Activity 12: Local Payment Standards CE #2: Staff Time Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Total time to complete the task in staff hours (decrease).
-Total amount of staff time dedicated to the task prior to implementation of the activity (in hours).
-Expected amount of total staff time dedicated to the task after implementation of the activity (in hours).
-Actual amount of total staff time dedicated to the task after implementation of the activity (in hours).
+Activity 12: Local Payment Standards CE #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Total cost of task in dollars (decrease).
+Cost of task prior to implementation of the activity (in dollars).
+Expected cost of task after implementation of the activity (in dollars).
+Actual cost of task after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
-Total staff time to calculate and apply payment standards.
-470.43 hours spent in FY 2015.
-(FY 2015 data used to establish baseline as pre- implementation data is unavailable) Staff Time Calculation: 2.7 minutes per file to identify/apply payment standard X 10,454 total actions (recertifications, moves, interims, and port- ins) No change is anticipated in future years.
-(The baseline value is based on FY 2015, and the activity is fully implemented) 462 Hours.
-Yes, the outcome meets the benchmark for this activity.
+Total cost to calculate and apply payment standards.
+Total cost to calculate and apply payment standards prior to implementation of the local payment standards activity is \$15,754.70.
+Cost calculation: 470.43 hours X \$33.49 (2015 loaded labor rate) (FY 2015 data used to establish baseline) The cost to calculate and apply payment standards in future years is not expected to change.
+(The baseline value is based on FY 2015, and the activity is fully implemented) \$17,247.35.
+Cost calculation: 515 hours X \$33.49 No, the outcome does not meet the benchmark for this activity.